Pretriangulated 2-representations via dg algebra 1-morphisms: Abstract

 \section{Abstract}

 This paper develops a theory of pretriangulated $2$-representations of dg $2$-categories.
-We characterize cyclic pretriangulated $2$-representations, under certain compactness assumptions, in terms of modules over dg algebra $1$-morphisms internal to associated dg $2$-categories of compact dg modules.
+We characterize cyclic pretriangulated $2$-representations, under certain compactness assumptions, in terms of dg modules over dg algebra $1$-morphisms internal to associated dg $2$-categories of compact objects.
 Further, we investigate the Morita theory and quasi-equivalences for such dg $2$-representations.
 We relate this theory to various classes of examples of dg categorifications from the literature.

 \subjclass[2020]{18N10, 18N25, 16E45} \keywords{2-category, 2-representation, differential graded category, pretriangulated category, homotopy category}